 - if the spend down is met with bills for medical services for which the client is personally responsible (or which are billable to DMH) or

 - with a check, money order, or cashiers check

+The spend down is still due, but coverage will not end if the spend down is not met.
+If the spend down is paid, it will not be refunded.
 If a client is enrolled in automatic withdrawal, payment will continue to come out each month.
 The client can opt out of automatic payments, but will have to re-enroll again later.